manassaloi/manassaloi.github.io/_posts/2020-01-25-career-frameworks.markdown

 17. [Punch above your weight class](https://www.allencheng.com/tools-of-titans-summary-tim-ferriss/); Chris Sacca invited himself to meetings and offered to take notes

-18. [optimise for Rate-of-learning early in your career](https://kyletibbitts.com/rate-of-learning-the-most-valuable-startup-compensation-56dddc17fa42); it can be the most valuable compensation for working at a startup
+18. [Pptimise for Rate-of-learning early in your career](https://kyletibbitts.com/rate-of-learning-the-most-valuable-startup-compensation-56dddc17fa42); it can be the most valuable compensation for working at a startup

+19. [Work on the most important problems](https://manassaloi.com/2020/05/17/you-research.html); only way to create a big impact

+20. [Create your own operating system](https://manassaloi.com/2020/02/17/rabois-os.html); this is Rabois'.
+I created mine [here](https://manassaloi.com/2020/03/23/running-product-team.html)

 **Note:** I will keep expanding this list